kinecosystem/blockchain-ops/apps/docker-quickstart/README.md

 ### Customizing configurations

-To customize the configurations that both stellar-core and horizon use, you must use persistent mode.
+To customize the configurations that both core and horizon use, you must use persistent mode.
 The default configurations will be copied into the data directory upon launching a persistent mode container for the first time.
 Use the diagram below to learn about the various configuration files that can be customized.

 ```
   /opt/stellar